yzengal/RoadNetwork-China-City/README.md

 # RoadNetwork-China-City

-This repository stores road networks of Chinese cities from OpenStreetMap
+This repository maintains the graphs (road networks) of Chinese cities from OpenStreetMap.
+Please refer more details from [my homepage](https://yzengal.github.io/datasets/).